LightningCreations/lclib/doc/Time.md

 The Time Library, along with the STL `<chrono>` library, is provided to interact with time.

 Note that the Time library is primarily for Interoperation.
-The standard implementation should be used in most circumstances.
+The standard chrono library should be used in most circumstances.

 ## Macros ##